LukeIreland1/trump-tweet-semantics/docs/report.md

 After coming across this article on [algorithm comparison](https://medium.com/towards-artificial-intelligence/text-classification-by-xgboost-others-a-case-study-using-bbc-news-articles-5d88e94a9f8)[^10], I found that creating a tf-idf transformer to use on the initial bag of words model massively boosts accuracy.

 When implementing my models, I discovered that the fairest, most reproducible method of comparison was using Scikit Learn's [Pipelines](https://medium.com/towards-artificial-intelligence/text-classification-by-xgboost-others-a-case-study-using-bbc-news-articles-5d88e94a9f8)[^10], and began altering my code to minimise the difference between how classifiers are ran, to isolate the performance of the classifier down to the algorithm itself and not any pre-processing.
 I had to cut Latent Sentiment Analysis as it didn't fit this streamlined format, due to the way it retrospectively trains itself.

+I decided to standardise my scores using the z-score method of `score = (raw_score - mean)/standard deviation`.

+I also wanted to use k-fold cross validation on the data, which involves splitting the data into k equal sized partitions, where one of the partitions are used as validation data for testing the model.
+This split repeats k times, in a way which every partition is used as the validation at least one, then averaged to produce a single estimation.

 For tweet generation, I used [Markovify](https://github.com/jsvine/markovify)[^11], which I found from [this](https://medium.com/@mc7968/whatwouldtrumptweet-topic-clustering-and-tweet-generation-from-donald-trumps-tweets-b191fccaffb2)[^12] article attempting the same thing.
 The article listed multiple approaches, including using a Keras API and k-means clustering to build a Machine Learning model to feed into tweet generators, but that added a significant layer of obscurity to getting truly random tweets each time random tweets are requested.
 For example, it made it possible to get tweets about Hillary Clinton and North Korea in the same tweet/sentence.